wavemaker/docs/learn/how-tos/how-to-access-loggedin-user-information-using-a-java-service.md

 [![](/learn/assets/Doc4.png)](/learn/assets/Doc4.png)

-### Step 4:
+## Step 4: Create a Java Service

- Now create a java service and write a simple method to access the userMap by importing the handler class as shown below and create a java service variable to access this service method to get the list of user details.
+- Now create a java service and write a simple method to access the `userMap` by importing the handler class as shown below.
+- Create a [Java Service variable](/learn/app-development/services/java-services/variables) to access this service method to get the list of user details.

+### Example

- **`GetUserInfoService.java` Imports** CustomAuthenticationSuccessHandler:
+- In this example, **`GetUserInfoService.java` Imports** CustomAuthenticationSuccessHandler.

 ```java